-Children who’ve experienced domestic violence often meet the diagnostic criteria for Post Traumatic Stress Disorder(PTSD) and the effects on their brain are similarly to those experienced by combat veterans
+- Children who’ve experienced domestic violence often meet the diagnostic criteria for Post Traumatic Stress Disorder(PTSD) and the effects on their brain are similar to those experienced by combat veterans

-Children in homes with violence are physically abused or seriously neglected at a rate 1500% higher than the national average
+- Children in homes with violence are physically abused or seriously neglected at a rate of 1500% higher than the national average

 Costs to the community

 source: Centers for Disease Control and Prevention: